Kurama250/GmodKuramaVisuel/README.md

 - /\ Information : Particles or certain models are no longer available, so modify them as you wish !

+<h3 align="center">If you like this repository don't hesitate to give it a star !</h3>
 <h1 align="center">There you go and be happy !</h1>